llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 support currently include:

 * `acc_prof_register` and `acc_prof_unregister` must be called only
-  via the pointers obtained within `acc_register_library`.
-They cannot be linked and called directly.
+  via the pointers obtained within `acc_register_library` and must be called only within `acc_register_library`.
 Notes:
+    * That is, `acc_prof_register` and `acc_prof_unregister` cannot be
+      linked and called directly, and the pointers passed to `acc_register_library` are not intended to be stored and used after `acc_register_library`.
-    * This is because registration in OMPT cannot occur until the OpenMP runtime dispatches the `initialize` callback provided to `ompt_start_tool` and thus provides pointers to functions like `ompt_set_callback`.
-Clacc defines that `initialize` callback to call `acc_register_library`, so those pointers are available when `acc_register_library` is called but not before.
+    * The underlying issue is that whether OMPT callbacks are desired must be known at the time of `ompt_start_tool`, but OMPT callback registrations cannot be performed until the OpenMP runtime performs the `initialize` callback later.
+The reason is that, if there are no callbacks, `ompt_start_tool` should return null to avoid unnecessarily enabling OMPT and potentially impacting OpenMP performance, but it's the `initialize` callback that receives pointers to functions like `ompt_set_callback`.
+    * Clacc addresses this issue as follows.  `acc_prof_register` and `acc_prof_unregister` queue their registration actions instead of performing them immediately.
+Clacc implements `ompt_start_tool` to call `acc_register_library` and to return null if `acc_register_library` leaves the registration queue empty.
+Otherwise, Clacc's `ompt_start_tool` returns non-null and specifies an `initialize` callback that later iterates the queue and actually performs the required callback registrations.
-    * In the future, Clacc may provide versions of `acc_prof_register` and `acc_prof_unregister` that store registrations until the `initialize` callback is dispatched and then uses the pointers it provides thereafter.
+    * In the future, Clacc may expose `acc_prof_register` and `acc_prof_unregister` for use outside of `acc_register_library`.
+      They would queue their registration actions until the `initialize` callback is dispatched, and they would perform them directly afterward.
+    * That change would entirely eliminate this limitation except that, if neither `acc_prof_register` or `acc_prof_unregister` is called by the time the OpenMP runtime calls `ompt_start_tool`, OMPT would not be enabled, so calling `acc_prof_register` or `acc_prof_unregister` afterward would have no effect.
+To address that use case, Clacc's `ompt_start_tool` could be extended to check an environment variable or weakly linked function that specifies whether OMPT should always be enabled.
+      Thus, the question of whether to enable profiling would become a link-time or run-time switch external to the OpenACC application and profiling library code.
+When called too late, `acc_prof_register` and `acc_prof_unregister` should also
+      produce warnings or errors advising the use of such a feature.
 * For each event type, at most one occurrence of one callback can be registered at a time, and it cannot be toggled.
 Notes:
     * OMPT does not appear to have such features.
-    * Fixing this likely requires building our own registration tables, as for the previous limitation.
+    * Eliminating this limitation requires building more sophisticated OpenACC Profiling Interface callback registration tables.
 * The following event types are not yet supported because the Clacc compiler does not yet implement directives and clauses that would trigger them: